 Every language is unique in its way, and sometimes, choosing which foreign language to learn can be a difficult decision.
 Spanish and German are both exciting choices, and selecting one over the other, requires thought and consideration.

-Number of People Speaking the Language
+Spanish vs. German – Number of People Speaking the Language

 When you learn a new language, it only becomes useful when you have people to speak or practice with.
 Most students looking to learn German or Spanish intend to use the language, whether at work or in their personal lives.

-But if you are not learning a new language because of your friends, colleagues or travel plans, choosing the foreign language with more speakers is the best decision.
+But if you are not learning a new language because of your friends, colleagues, or travel plans, choosing a foreign language with more speakers is the best decision.
 Overall, there are more Spanish speakers in different parts of the world compared to German speakers.
 It is estimated that more than 400 million people in the world speak Spanish, whereas only around 90 million speak German.
 If you base your choice on this statistic only, in your life, you are more likely to encounter more Spanish than German speakers.

 If your choice between Spanish and German is based on the ease of learning each language, then Spanish would be the winner.
 It is relatively easier to understand and write Spanish words than German, although this mainly applies to English speakers.
 Most English speakers can easily learn basic Spanish online, and on their own, using helpful websites and Spanish language apps.
-That’s because English and Spanish are “cousin languages”, as they have a common ancestor, known as Indo-European language.
+That’s because English and Spanish are “cousin languages”, as they have a common ancestor, known as the Indo-European language.

 At the same time, for most English speakers, it takes more time and effort to grasp the basics of the German language.
 At a glance, German seems to use common alphabets, but when you begin to learn German, you will encounter a few unique characters that might be confusing for beginners and make the language a little harder to learn.
-Also, the pronunciation of most words is unique and not as similar to English as Spanish pronunciation is.
+Also, the pronunciation of most words is unique and not as similar to English as Spanish pronunciation.
 This is surprising, considering that English has its roots in the Germanic languages, from which German and Dutch also developed.

 Sentence Structure and Pronunciation